Teradata/stacki-wiki/Stacki-System-Installation-Checklist.md

 * Log Files - /var/log/messages, Http log files
 * Message Queue
-* SSH into the Installing Node
+* Files on Installing Node - Parsing log files, other system files on the installing node.

 checklist.py uses python threaded daemons to monitor the installation progress through all the above mediums.